yasinhessnawi1/ml-project/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Code Style

-- Follow PEP 8 guidelines
-- Add docstrings to all functions/classes
-- Include type hints
-- Write unit tests for new features

----

 ## 📝 Citation

-If you use this code in your research, please cite:
+If you want to use this code in your research, and wants to cite (no need):

 ```bibtex
 @misc{ml-project-2025,